benkroeger/ibm-connections-community-events/README.md

 #  IBM Connections Community Events Service

-> an implementation for the IBM Connections Files API
+> an implementation for the IBM Connections Community Events API

 ## Install